 - A. The Zoning Board of Appeals may approve, conditionally approve, or deny a variance after a public hearing.
 The Zoning Board of Appeals shall conduct the public hearing after it receives a complete application. - B. The concurring vote of four (4) members of the Zoning Board of Appeals is required to grant a variance. - C. The decision of the Zoning Board of Appeals shall include findings of fact. - D. The Zoning Board of Appeals may impose conditions on the use, development or activities subject to the variance.
-The Zoning Board of Appeals may require the conditions in order to comply with the standards in this section, to mitigate the effect of the variance on other property in the neighborhood, and to better carry out the general intent of this ordinance.
+The Zoning Board of Appeals may require the conditions in order to comply with the standards in this section, to mitigate the effect of the variance on other property in the neighborhood, and to better carry out the general intent of this ordinance. - E. When a floodplain variance is granted, the Zoning Board of Appeals shall notify the applicant in writing that it may increase flood insurance premiums and risks to life and property.

-(6) Approval Standards
+(5) Approval Standards

 - A. The Zoning Board of Appeals shall not grant a variance unless it finds that the following conditions are present: - 1.
-The variance is not contrary to the public interest. - 2.
-Compliance with the strict letter of this Chapter governing use will result in no reasonable use of the property. - 3.
-Compliance with the strict letter of this Chapter governing area, setback, height, bulk, density or other bulk requirement, would unreasonably prevent use of the property for a permitted purpose or would render conformity with this Chapter unnecessarily burdensome.
+The variance is not contrary to the public interest.